Galtsjøen

-Galtsjøen is a lake on the border of the municipalities of Rendalen and Engerdal in Innlandet county, Norway.
+Galtsjøen is a lake on the border of Rendalen Municipality and Engerdal Municipality in Innlandet county, Norway.
 The 3.5 km2 lake is considered the headwaters of the river Femundselva which flows south into Sweden.
-The lake inlet is through the Galtstrømmen which comes from the small lake Galthåen which in turn has an inlet from the lake Isteren and Femund.
+The lake inlet is through the Galtstrømmen which comes from the small lake Galthåen which in turn has an inlet from the lake Isteren and Femunden.
 The lake Sølensjøen lies about 2.5 km to the west of Galtsjøen.

 The lakes Galtsjøen and Galthåen are both part of the Galtsjøen nature reserve.
 The lake is rich in fish, including trout, grayling, whitefish, pike, burbot, and perch.